rivue/Gamified-Study-Tool/README.md

                 - menu for library would have members list, settings for course owner, potentially a list of files to see, potentially a screen to see library statistics like # likes, # people, etc...
                 -  settings button would enable course owners to remove people, change visibility settings I think? or check different boxes for question types, or see users or something users could add a note for each unit or something
+                - ⭐️ explore adding "scroll to current" on map page (last unlocked node)
+                - also, maybe change it to vertical
             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something
             - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
             - also note: ask gemini / grok / gpt / claude for some ui design tips like adding a menu bar, or ui tips / tricks / helpful websites / youtube videos, etc...